 Childhood favorite, versatile, personalize-able, simple, quick, filling, tasty…so many words to describe this dish.
 It’s quick if you have rice ready or a rice cooker.
-I like to think of fried rice as the Asian equivalent to lasagna; it’s everything you have thrown together, or at least, that’s how I figure lasagna was first made!
+I like to think of fried rice as the Asian equivalent to lasagna; it’s all your leftovers thrown together, or at least, that’s how I figure lasagna was first made, but layered!
 For lasagna, you need pasta and cheese; everything else is by selection.
 For fried rice, you need rice and egg.
 You can virtually put whatever else in it you choose.
 My mom had several versions of fried rice: hamburger fried rice, SPAM fried rice (like you see here), spicy fried rice…

 SPAM is easily a kid-favorite food because it’s salty.
 It balances well with these light-flavored vegetables, peas and carrots.
-I like to use frozen vegetables for this because they cook quickly, are inexpensive but have similar nutritional integrity as fresh vegetables, and they’re ready to cook (no chopping, cleaning, etc).
+I like to use frozen vegetables for this because they keep their shape (don’t get mushy while being tossed around in this mix), are inexpensive but have similar nutritional integrity as fresh vegetables, and they’re ready to cook (no chopping, cleaning, etc).

 I’m basically defrosting them in about 1/4 cup of water or chicken stock in a pan on medium-high while I chop the SPAM.

 Probably shouldn’t have the kids chop this up…they like to sneak tastes!

 I’ve added the SPAM to the veggies to warm it up.
 I just think it tastes better this way.
 Once that’s done, add three scrambled eggs, salt and pepper.
 I’ve opened up a space in the center of the mix to cook the egg as you will see any Asian cooking fried rice will do.
 Drop some olive oil in there before the eggs.
 You could cook the eggs first and set them aside; this will also save from dirtying another pan.